fkie-cad/Algorithmic-Heap-Layout-Manipulation-in-the-Linux-Kernel/RUNNING_KEVOHEAP.md

 $ nc localhost 55555
 $ savevm savestate
 ```

+Now you have the possibility to quit (just enter `quit`) this qemu session or you can move to another tab/window and start there one of the scripts to generate the statistics.
+These script will quit the current the current qemu session and start it again.

 10. Run evoheap via `./bpf_evo_runner.sh` after modifying `./algorithms/evoheap.py` accordingly to your needs.
 If you want to modify the number of noise allocations performed, you need to modify the `vuln` kernel module and rebuild it.
-The defaultis 2.
+The default is 2.

 ## Troubleshooting
 ### Errors in res/